anoma/nspec/docs/architecture-2/ordering/execution/shard/anchor-chosen.md

 #### Effects
 The shard learns more ordering information.
 In particular, with this and enough `TimestampOrderingInformation` messages, it should be able to order all transactions before the new `anchor`.

+!!! todo

-{TODO I guess, we need a proper talk on how to represent partial dependencies }
+    I guess, we need a proper talk on how to represent partial dependencies.

 Once a we have enough ordering information to establish the unique write preceding a key on which there is a read lock, and we have a value for that write, we can send that value to the relevant Executor.